NSLS-II-BMM/BeamlineManual/motors.rst

 These stages sit on top of the XAFS optical table.
-The nickname is a short string that can be used in the ``linescan()`` plan and certain other places instead of writing out the BlueSky's name for the motor.
+The nickname is a short string that can be used in the ``linescan()`` plan and certain other places instead of writing out the BlueSky name for the motor.

 .. table:: XAFS sample stages
    :name:  xafs-stages